Sat., March 1, 2025

 Using the oldest instrument on the planet – the human body – we clap, slap, snap, step and vocalize our way through some very fun and funky, original and traditional rhythmic music.
 BODY MUSIC is an effective way of internalizing rhythmic work, which enhances the development of time, timing, phrasing, listening skills, independence, coordination and ensemble awareness.
 It is a useful tool for musicians, dancers and movers of all kinds, actors, DJs and film editors – anyone interested in deepening their rhythmic skills.

 Inspired by that generation of great US jazz tap dancers he was accompanying in the 1970’s, drummer Keith Terry stood up from behind his drums and dove head-on into Body Music (a term he coined) in 1978.
 He regularly travels the world, performing and teaching in a wide range of settings from villages in Bali to New York City’s Lincoln Center.
 Keith is a Guggenheim Fellow and the founding artistic director of both the Oakland, California based arts organization, Crosspulse, since 1979; and the International Body Music Festival (IBMF) – launched by Crosspulse in 2008 to explore the language of Body Music from culture to culture.
 The IBMF’s full festivals and MiniFests have been produced in the US, Brazil, Turkey, Indonesia, France, Canada, Italy, Greece and Ghana.
 Keith has produced more than a dozen recordings, dvds, and books for Crosspulse Media.
-The 2024 IBMF (our first full festival since the pandemic) will take place in Athens, Greece, November 4-10.
-Keith has produced more than a dozen recordings, dvds, and books for Crosspulse Media.
-For more information, visit www.crosspulse.com.
+For more information, visit www.crosspulse.com

 1:00 – 2:00